MehreenMehreen/ScribeArabic/readme.md

 # ScribeArabic Annotation Software
 This is a repository for the ScribeArabic annotation software used for creating the [Muharaf dataset](https://github.com/MehreenMehreen/muharaf).
+See a demo of this software at [PythonAnywhere.com](https://neurips2024.pythonanywhere.com/tag/moa).

 ## About the scribeArabic software